Strategic Finance: A Guide for High-Growth Companies

 That’s the benefit of strategic finance — it empowers your team to focus on these strategic challenges rather than the most menial parts of the traditional job.

 Normally, CFOs have to cobble together many tools to power their function.
 They use a host of point solutions for daily operations, an ETL tool to pipe that data into a database, a financial business intelligence (BI) tool for visualizations, and a financial planning tool for forecasting.
 Mosaic is an all-in-one strategic finance platform that replaces this costly, complex tech stack.

 Without Mosaic, you’d spend millions of dollars and anywhere from six to nine months building that complicated tech stack.
 And that’s only if you happen to have a degree in computer science in your back pocket to build it in the first place.
 In the past, finance teams that didn’t have this kind of budget and technical skill have had a tough time getting out of the cycle of short-term, repetitive tasks.

-We built Mosaic so that strategic finance could be accessible for all companies.
+We built Mosaic so that strategic finance could be accessible to all companies.

 Mosaic integrates with your most important business systems—your ERP, CRM, HRIS, and payment systems—to enable real-time visibility into your financial data and automate many of the tasks that take time away from strategic finance.